 The GnuTLS library is thread safe by design, meaning that objects of the library such as TLS sessions, can be safely divided across threads as long as a single thread accesses a single object.
 This is sufficient to support a server which handles several sessions per thread.
-If, however, an object needs to be shared across threads then access must be protected with a mutex.
 Read-only access to objects, for example the credentials holding structures, is also thread-safe.

-gnutls_session_t object can be shared by two threads, one sending, the other receiving.
+gnutls_session_t object could also be shared by two threads, one sending, the other receiving.
 In that case however, care must be taken during key